 You’re going to lose subscribers to your email list.
 It’s sad, but it’s inevitable to avoid email unsubscribe.
 No matter how good your email marketing is, you’re not going to retain 100 percent of your email subscribers.

-It is estimated that you lose four to ten subscribers to every email you send if you have a 2,000-person list.
+It is estimated that you lose four to ten subscribers for every email you send if you have a 2,000-person list.
 According to some studies, the unsubscribe rate is between 0.19 percent and 0.52 percent per email sent.

 Therefore, if you send 8 emails per month, you will lose at least 30 subscribers, somewhat closer to 80.
 That’s disheartening, but there is good news as well.